dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 ---
 # Tutorial: Get started with EF Core in an ASP.NET MVC web app

 This tutorial has **not** been updated to ASP.NET Core 3.0.
 The [Razor Pages version](xref:data/ef-rp/intro) has been updated.
-Most of the code changes for the ASP.NET Core 3.0 and later version of this tutorial :
+Most of the code changes for the ASP.NET Core 3.0 and later version of this tutorial:

 * Are in the *Startup.cs* and *Program.cs* files.
 * Can be found in the [Razor Pages version](xref:data/ef-rp/intro).